August Burns Red: Death Below and Thrill Seeker: 20th Anniversary Edition (2022–2025)

 In celebration of the 20th anniversary of their debut album, Thrill Seeker the band announced on January 3, 2025, that they will release a re-recorded version of the album on January 24, 2025 with current lead vocalist and bassist Jake Luhrs and Dustin Davidson through the band's own label, ABR Records.
 Along with the announcement, the band released a re-recorded version of the track "Your Little Suburbia Is in Ruins".
 The re-recorded Thrill Seeker features guest appearances from Killswitch Engage's Adam Dutkiewicz (who was the producer on the original version of the album) and Josh McManness (who performed vocals on the original version of the album) and was produced by Carson Slovak and Grant McFarland.
 On January 17, 2025, the band released a re-recorded version of the track "Barbarian" which featured guest vocals from Josh McManness.
+In the Summer of 2025, the band held a Summer European tour with Unprocessed serving as support.